DougReeder/barrier-mage/README.md

 If you're moved to create a fantasy landscape that can use point light sources, I'd much appreciate such a contribution!
-Likewise, creatures to be fended off with the barriers.
+Likewise, various creatures to be fended off with the barriers.